The Best Hiking Trails Near Hamilton and Halton For Families

 • Make sure everyone has comfy shoes.
 Flip-flops need not apply.

-• Know where you’re going.
-If you want a little one to wander free, choose a location that isn’t a popular mountain biking location as well.
+• If you want a little one to wander free, choose a location that isn’t a popular mountain biking location.

 • Choose a less popular spot and discover a hidden gem.

-These are my favourite hiking trails near me.
+These are my favourite Halton and Hamilton hiking trails near me.
 I hope you visit one soon with your family.
-If you have a suggestion for more hiking trails in Ontario, particularly southern Ontario, please tell me!
+If you have a suggestion for more hiking trails, please tell me!
 We love sharing new Hamilton hiking trails and Halton hiking trails with our readers.

 1. Crawford Lake-also has FREE archery!
 In the summer it was held every day at 2pm.
 In the fall, it is at 11 am, on weekends only!